 Jamie Lynn Gilbert, Associate Director of Student Media

 Jamie Lynn (she/her/hers) is the associate director, placing her in charge of student radio station WKNC 88.1 FM HD-1/HD-2, the departmental budget and program assessment.
 Before beginning her role at NC State Student Media in May 2006 she spent nine years behind the microphone in public and commercial radio, earning two Broadcast Excellence Awards from the Michigan Association of Broadcasters for her work at CMU Public Radio.
 In 2011, College Media Association named Jamie Lynn an Honor Roll 4-Year Broadcast Adviser.
 She was one of only 13 broadcast advisers ever to be recognized by CMA at the time.
 Jamie Lynn was also named Outstanding Student Organization Adviser in the 2017 NC State Student LEAD awards.
-Beyond WKNC, Jamie Lynn serves student broadcasters in her role as treasurer for College Broadcasters, Inc. and teaches courses in journalism and communication at Durham Technical Community College.
+Beyond WKNC, Jamie Lynn served student broadcasters for 10 years as secretary and then treasurer for College Broadcasters, Inc. and teaches courses in journalism and communication at Durham Technical Community College.
 She is a GLBT Advocate and Project SAFE ally.
 Email email@example.com.

 Zanna Swann, Business and Marketing Adviser and Manager